FarizKesten/smart_palletizer/README.md

 This document summarizes my complete solution to the NEURA Robotics Smart Palletizer challenge.
 ---
 * Whole implementation was done within a devcontainer setup.
-By building the docker image you should have the same environment as I do
+By building the docker image you should have the same environment as I do.
+Also the docker image is generated via github action and can be pulled directly

 ## 1. 2D Box Detection – Synthetic Dataset + YOLO